NXPHoverGames/RDDRONE-BMS772/README.md

 ```bash
 make
 ```
+## Using the command line interface (CLI) of the BMS
+Make sure the BMS is powered and everything is connected properly to the BMS.

+Use a UART terminal like minicom on a linux machine or PuTTY or teraTerm on a windows machine and connect to the right COM port.
+The settings are:
+*	115200 Baud
+*	8 data bits
+*	1 stop bit

-## programming the BMS with the JLink debugger
+## Programming the BMS with the JLink debugger
 See the release notes of the BMS772 how to attach the debugger.

 To program the BMS using a JLink debugger you need to have JLink installed.
+Make sure the BMS is powered.

 Open a terminal where the nuttx.bin file is located.
 Open JLink:
 ```bash